OviniP/DevOpsWithDocker/README.md

-The DevOps with DOcker course from Unviersity of Helsinki https://devopswithdocker.com/
+The DevOps with DOcker course from the Unviersity of Helsinki https://devopswithdocker.com/